Natalie and Nadiya Anderson: Additional television appearances

 In 2016, Natalie appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.
 The episode aired on May 23, 2016.

+Political views

+Natalie endorsed Zohran Mamdani for the 2025 New York City mayoral election.
+She appeared in a Survivor Tribal Council style voting against Andrew Cuomo alongside Yam Yam Arocho, Katurah Topps, Stephanie Berger, Teeny Chirichillo, Brandon Donlon, Jacob Derwin, Maddy Pomilla, and Josh Canfield in a endorsement ad for Mamdani.